 For many people, sex means enjoying themselves with a partner, sharing intimacy, and a deep connection.
-But a sex addict is looking for exactly the opposite.
-They want to avoid the intimacy and connection, and focus only on the physical aspect, because that is what triggers the euphoria that they are addicted to.
+But someone in need of sex addiction recovery is looking for exactly the opposite.
+They want to avoid the intimacy and connection and focus only on the physical aspect because that is what triggers the euphoria that they are addicted to.

 Sex Addiction Feeds on Fear, Shame, Self-Doubt, Criticism, and Anger

 Negative emotions affect everyone.
-If a person has the wrong combination of a bad home life, no support system, fear, shame, self-doubt, criticism, and/or anger they can end up facing down a sex or porn addiction as a response to these negative emotions.
+If a person has the wrong combination of bad home life, no support system, fear, shame, self-doubt, criticism, and/or anger, they can end up facing down sex or porn addictions as a response to these negative emotions.

 So, when I begin working with someone, the first thing I do is put some kind of handle on their behavior.
-An addict feels as though they are spiraling out of control, but I show them that they have the power to take back control for themselves.
+People who need sex addiction recovery feel as though they are spiraling out of control, but I show them that they have the power to take back control for themselves.

 Together, we work to retrain their brain and bring them to what’s always true – conscious awareness.
-We get them out of their stories, history, and past behavior, and bring them into a position where they can face their addiction head on.
-They can talk to it, look at it as a something separate from themselves, and be much more objective.
+We get them out of their stories, history, and past behavior and bring them into a position where they can face their addiction head-on.
+They can talk to it, look at it as something separate from themselves, and be much more objective.